 Like Get Carter, Villain is bleak, sweary and violent.
 Dakin is just as likely to beat up his associates as his enemies, including his lover Wolfe.
-He is a complex character, vicious, sadistic, but loves his old mum and has a sense of humour, as when he blames today's kids for vandalism carried out by his own men and remarks that "We should never have abolished the National Service", with tongue only slightly in cheek.
-His choice of car is an interesting detail, a solid, chauffeur driven Rover P5B, much more respectable than the flashy Jaguars of most British screen criminals, or the ostentatious American cars favoured by the real life Kray twins.
+He is a complex character, vicious, sadistic, but loves his old mum and has a sense of humour, as when he blames today's kids for vandalism carried out by his own men, remarking that "We should never have abolished the National Service", with tongue only slightly in cheek.
+His choice of car is an interesting detail, a solid, chauffeur-driven Rover P5B, much more respectable than the flashy Jaguars of most British screen criminals, or the ostentatious American cars favoured by the real life Kray twins.

 |McShane (far right) is questioned by policemen Colin Welland and Nigel Davenport|

 The film suggests that the wages snatch is partly intended to show that Dakin hasn't gone soft, and to prove to his younger lover that he isn't past it.
 His relationship with Wolfe is controlling and sadistic and a bit near the knuckle for 1971.
 It probably didn't help Burton's image as a leading man either, although a sadomasochistic scene between Burton and McShane was apparently shot but cut from the final film.
 Ian McShane later recalled that Burton told him he was glad he was playing the part as he reminded him of Liz Taylor (!).

 Villain's stand out sequence is the scene showing the wages snatch, extremely well executed by Tuchner and his editor Ralph Sheldon, as Dakin and his associates use their stolen Jaguar to ram the wages car and then brutally set about the occupants.
 This scene is very reminiscent of the kind of action associated with the 1970s crime series The Sweeney and was probably an influence on it.